coder/docs/images/ssl-certificates.md

 - The image doesn't come with any ca-certificates
 - You're using an internal certificate authority

-The following sections will show you how to correct these issues.

 ## Adding certificates for Coder

 To add certificates to your image and have them recognized by Coder:

 1. Add the certificate(s) to the image
-1. Set the NODE_EXTRA_CA_CERTS workspace variable to the file in the image that contains the certificates
+1. Set the `NODE_EXTRA_CA_CERTS` environment variable to the file in the image that contains the certificates
 1. Add the following to your Dockerfile to ensure that Coder finds and uses your newly added certificates when making requests: